uikit/uikit-site/docs/pages/background.md

 | `.uk-background-cover`   | Scales the background image to completely cover the containing area.                           |
 | `.uk-background-contain` | Scales the background image as far as its width and height can fit inside the containing area. |

+**Note** When using these classes, the background position automatically shifts to the middle and background-repeat is set to no-repeat.

 ```html
 <div class="uk-background-cover"></div>
 ```